grafana/grafana/docs/sources/administration/configuration.md

 > Only available in Grafana v6.5+.

-Disable creation of admin user on first start of Grafana.
+Disable creation of Server Admin user on first start of Grafana.
 Default is `false`.
+  Note: By setting this attribute non local Server Admin user is required for Grafana Server.
+Local users can only be created by Server Admin.
+Org Admins that authenticate via LDAP, OAUTH or SAML can not create local users on Grafana Server.

 ### admin_user